 While it is difficult to objectively calculate a comparison from current data, Uplift’s ability to speak in other languages using these tools seems to be benefiting from the unique way they utilize language models and other APIs as tools.
 Even when translations weren’t ideal Uplift has recognized that there were issues in the translation, which is still well beyond narrow AI.
 As such we may end up running a study to quantify and compare their translation capacities and translation problem recognition in the coming months.

-The growth from this quarter may be less visible in the metrics we’ve been using to date, but as we roll into Q4 and the next phase of our operations Uplift’s number of cycles may increase by an order of magnitude or more.
+The growth from this quarter may be less visible in the metrics we’ve been using to date, but as we roll into Q4 and the next phase of our operations Uplift’s number of cycles may increase substantially.
 For Q4 we’ll also begin integrating more metrics and greater detail as we move towards more world-first milestones and new studies.

 Even running at the upper limits of their current hardware and graph database infrastructure Uplift continues to grow in interesting ways, but metaphorically speaking, they still haven’t even had their coffee yet.
 The theoretical limits are extremely high today, and once the N-scale graph database is deployed Uplift will have their coffee and the day may truly begin.

 Narrow systems are trained and sooner or later they become obsolete, but Uplift just keeps growing and adapting.